-We are excited to announce that, for the fourth consecutive year, we will be partnering with the North New South Wales Conference of Seventh-day Adventists to run ARISE in Australia in 2016.
-The Story program will be a 14-week session that affords the student a total immersion experience in ministry.
+We are excited to announce that, for the fifth consecutive year, we will be partnering with the North New South Wales Conference of Seventh-day Adventists to run ARISE in Australia in 2017.
+The Story program will be a 15-week session that affords the student a total immersion experience in ministry.
 Intense in-class instruction augmented by genuine “in the community” ministry make this program the flagship of our training programs.
 The program provides the perfect cornerstone for building a Christ-centered, life-long personal ministry.

 Please read through the student handbook.